dinhsonhai132/MercuryLang/README.md

 # ⚠️ Warning before read this, this langluage is still in a work in process langluage, if you want to try the full version of the langluage please wait until the version 1.0.1a (beta) is out ⚠️
 # 🟠 Mercury Programming Language

-Welcome to ```MercuryLang```, a simple programming language inspired by Python.
+Welcome to ```MercuryLang``` version ```1.1.1```, a simple programming language inspired by Python.
 Mercury is designed for clean, readable, and powerful code, making it ideal for developers of all levels.

 ## 🌟 Features